Immortalise/SearchAnything/README.md

 When given a query and a search type, we process the query into an embedding $e_q$, then retrieve all embeddings $[e_1, e_2, ..., e_n]$ from the database.
 We then calculate the cosine similarity between the query embedding `e_q` and each of $[e_1, e_2, ..., e_n]$, sort them in descending order, and return the results.

+### Privacy Protection

+SearchAnything downloads the most advanced AI models to run locally, so there's no need to worry about your private data being compromised!
+Text semantic search only requires about 400MB of memory space, while image semantic search requires around 4GB of memory.
+We will add more models in the future to make it easier for users with different memory sizes to use.

 ## TODOs

 We're eager to hear your valuable feedback and constructive suggestions!